Western Tri-State League: 1913 season

 At the start of the 1913 season, it was announced that there would be an addition of two teams to the Western Tri-State League.
 Those teams were the Baker City Golddiggers, of Baker City, Oregon; and the North Yakima Braves, of Yakima, Washington.
 Furthermore, the La Grande club changed their name from the Pippins to the Spuds.
 The league had considered adding a team in Spokane, Washington, but ruled it out until the 1914 season.
 W. N. Sweet returned as the league president.
 Early in the year, it was announced that two teams would be dropped from the league, to make it more economically effective to run the circuit.
 The teams that were cut were the newly formed Baker City Golddiggers, and the established Pendleton Buckaroos.
 In May, it was announced by league officials that the league's season would be split up into two halves.
 The intention of this move was to stimulate interests, and lower the cost of operation.

 The Walla Walla Bears finished the first half of the season in first place with a record of 45–20.
 They were followed by the Boise Irrigators (40–23) in second, the Pendleton Buckaroos in third (31–29), and the North Yakima Braves (30–34) in fourth.
 During the second half of the season, the Boise club took home the pennant, finishing with a 32–22 record.
 They were followed by the second-place North Yakima club (27–27), the third-place Walla Walla club (26–28), and the fourth-place Pendleton club (23–31).
-Eight players who spent the 1913 season in the Western Tri-State League went on to play in Major League Baseball.
+Eight players who spent the 1913 season in the Western Tri-State League played in Major League Baseball.
 Those players were Con Starkel of the Baker City club; Dad Clark, and Steve Melter of the Boise club; Milo Netzel of the North Yakima club; Howie Haworth, and Don Rader of the Pendleton club; and Elmer Leonard, and Earl Sheely of the Walla Walla club.